 If you want to keep your search history also after closing your browse session you should create an account in the search system.
 Google offers this option as well as most catalogues and databases in the library.

 Your search strategy defines what you search, where you search and how you perform your search.
 In the course of your search process you take many decisions that affect the quality of search results and the time needed to get those results.

 The main decisions in your search strategy relate to:

-The special LibGuide search strategy (in Dutch) has more on building successful search strategies.
+The special LibGuide search strategy has more on building successful search strategies.

 The way you search is a combination of a search method, the accompanying search techniques and the structure of your search.